Avnu/tsn-doc/source/avb.rst

 System Requirements
 -------------------

-This tutorial has been validated on two Coffee Lake based desktop machines with Intel(R) Ethernet Controller I210 connected back-to-back and Linux kernel version 4.19.
+This tutorial has been validated on two desktop machines with Intel(R) Ethernet Controller I210 connected back-to-back and Linux kernel version 4.19.

 Plugins Installation
 --------------------